What Every New Yorker Needs

 City has many housing sub-markets.
 If you are looking for moderately

-priced apartments, very little will be found in much of Manhattan and many neighborhoods in Brooklyn.
+priced apartments, very little will be found in Manhattan south of

-Nonetheless, parts of the Bronx, Queens, eastern and southern Brooklyn, upper Manhattan
+Nonetheless, parts the Bronx, Queens, Brooklyn, northern Manhattan

-and Staten Island offer more affordable apartments.
+and Staten Island offer relatively affordable apartments.
 The median

 rent for a newly vacant apartment in Core Manhattan is typically